lmaccherone/sql-from-mongo/README.md

 Since all scalars are escaped with JSON.strinigify(), the SQL produced by sql-from-mongo is immune from SQL Injection attacks.
 It's hard to prove a negative, but it has been tested with all data types (string, number, array, true/false, undefined, NaN, Infinity, Date, Buffer, Uint8Array and we don't see any way for an injection to get through.
-Worst case, it might produce invalid SQL for DocumentDB with certain data types (undefined, for example).
+Worst case, it can produce invalid SQL for DocumentDB with certain data types (undefined, for example).

 ## Version history

+ * 0.2.0 - 2015-11-19 - Added ability to generate full SQL (including SELECT and FROM clauses)
- * 0.1.3 - 2015-01-09 - Properly escape (via JSON.strinigify()) string values for inequalities
+ * 0.1.3 - 2015-10-09 - Properly escape (via JSON.strinigify()) string values for inequalities
  * 0.1.2 - 2015-09-20 - Made it all one function so it can be mixed in to a documentdb-utils sproc
  * 0.1.1 - 2015-08-25 - Updated Docs.
 Fixed bug that was not allowing strings as scalars.
  * 0.1.0 - 2015-08-24 - Initial version